fluxloop/pure-sdk/iOS/README.md

 ## Bluetooth

 Apple requires all apps that import the `CoreBluetooth` framework to explicitly state its intention under the `NSBluetoothPeripheralUsageDescription` key in the application's `Info.plist`.
-Because of this, our bluetooth tracking code comes bundled as an optional framework (`PureSDKBluetooth.framework`).
+Because of this, our bluetooth tracking code comes bundled as an optional framework (`PinchSDKLegacyBluetooth.framework`).

 To install the framework, first double check that the `NSBluetoothPeripheralUsageDescription` key is set to a reasonable string in your application's `Info.plist`.
 Failure to include this key will cause your app to be rejected on App Store Connect upload.
 Then, follow the instructions below depending on the preferred installation method.
-The `PureSDKBluetooth` framework cannot be installed independently from `PureSDK` since the bluetooth code requires the core SDK to function.
+The `PinchSDKLegacyBluetooth` framework cannot be installed independently from `PinchSDKLegacy` since the bluetooth code requires the core SDK to function.

 If you include the `bluetooth-central` background perimission, then we are able to provide much more detailed eddystone data for you.

 Make sure you've followed the instructions on the Carthage website, specifically :
-1. Embedded Binaries should contain `Carthage/Build/iOS/PureSDK.framework` and `Carthage/Build/iOS/PureSDKBluetooth.framework`
+1. Embedded Binaries should contain `Carthage/Build/iOS/PinchSDKLegacy.framework` and `Carthage/Build/iOS/PinchSDKLegacyBluetooth.framework`
 2. Run script calling `/usr/local/bin/carthage copy-frameworks` (and opt. input/output file setup)

 ## Permissions